 The company has complied with provisions relating to the constitution of Internal Complaints Committee under the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 [14 of 2013].
-No complaint has been received by the company during the financial year.
+The company has received no complaint during the financial year.